 Learn more about The Maryland Police Officer Scholarship Program.

 M.S. students Jai Pandit and Shona Hoffman

 Jai and Shona saw the writing on the wall--as technology becomes more prevalent, a degree related to cybersecurity will be even more important.
-Learn how UB helped them strengthen their technology skills.
-Learn more about UB at the Universities at Shady Grove.
+Learn how the M.S. in Cyber Forensics (formerly M.S.F.S. in Cyber Investigations) helped them strengthen their technology skills.
+Learn more about UBalt at the Universities at Shady Grove.

 Our faculty have decades of practical experience in investigating and prosecuting crime, and they work in metropolitan, state and national agencies and in corporate and private industry.
 They research in collaboration with professionals around the globe and consult nationally and internationally.
 Many faculty work in the field in addition to teaching, bringing expertise to the classroom from their jobs in law enforcement agencies, state's attorney offices, forensic laboratories, and corporate and private security in areas focusing on fraud and high-tech crime.

 For more information about graduate admission, please contact the Office of Admission at firstname.lastname@example.org or 410.837.6565.